History of Arizona Date Farming and The Sphinx Date Ranch

 In the late 1950s the cost to maintain the date groves had brought the business into considerable debt, owners made the decision to divide the property into residential lots, named Montgrove Arcadia.
 The packing plant and store were demolished to make way for condominiums, moving the store to merge with a neighboring date farm on Camelback Road across from the Royal Palms Resort in the late 1960s.
 Sphinx Date Ranch continued sending date gifts all over the country via mail order and a catalog brochure.
 At this time, many of the date farms in Arizona were dividing groves to make way for residential properties.
 Further, too much rain in the Valley was causing spoilage.
 Farming operations began moving away from the city towards Yuma and California where there were better growing conditions.

 Around the same time, a new variety imported from Morocco was quickly becoming the farmer and fan favorite.
 The Medjool date is of large size, attractive appearance and ripens so that a relatively few pickings would be necessary to obtain high quality.
 New Sphinx business owners, the Luckeys, continued on as an exclusive vendor at various local resorts.
-Almost 90% of the business at this time was mail order with operations closing during the summer.
+The majority of the business at this time was mail order with operations closing during the summer.
 The Luckeys now brought in Medjool dates from the Yuma area and still offered Black Sphinx dates from the original property.
 Some of the famous customers said to frequently order from Sphinx included Bing Crosby, a princess from Yugoslavia, Lady Bird Johnson and the Johnson & Johnson family.
 The Luckeys found themselves needing more space than the current farm stand and moved the store to a larger location in Scottsdale in the late 1970s.

 Rick and Penny Heetland, who had owned an ice cream shop next to the Sphinx Date Ranch purchased the Sphinx Date Ranch shop from the Luckeys in 1979.
 Opening up multiple more stores in the area, the Heetlands acquired Southwest Fruits and Nut Distributors from San Jose, Ca and relocated the main operation to Scottsdale.
 Very active in giving back to the community, Rick was president of the Scottsdale Boys & Girls Club, Scottsdale Jaycees, and a member of the Scottsdale Charros.
 Throughout the 1980s, Penny continued to sell at local resorts and to celebrity clientele said to include Joan Kennedy, Lillian Hellman, the Goldwaters, the Rockefellers, the Mars candy family, Harvey Mackay, Barbara Bush and Fay Wray.
 The Heetlands continued to expand the brick and mortar aspect of the business, also releasing the Date Recipes cookbook in 1986 and investing in their own Medjool date farms.